albar965/littlenavmap-manual/en/MAPFPEDIT.md

 Always select departure and destination first if you would like to build you flight plan manually.
 This will connect both points with a great circle line.
 Based on this line you can start to add navaids to your flight plan.

+Note that selecting airways is not possible yet.

 The following functionality is available:

 *   **Click on a flight plan leg:** Starts editing and adds a new waypoint depending on where the next click is done: